13coders/embedded-kata/spec.md

 ## Handling the door

+The door is simulated by a slide switch.
+In the upper position, the door is open, in the lower position it's closed.

+When the program is being selected by the operator, the "Open" indicator has to be updated promptly to show the current state of the door switch.

 ## Selecting a wash program

 A straightforward function - the operator can press the up and down